-Inspired by Sharma and colleagues' (2007) study on capabilities and proactive environmental strategy, we draw a parallel with stakeholder management capabilities and sustainable business development strategy.
+Inspired by Sharma et al.'s (2007) study on capabilities and proactive environmental strategy, we draw a parallel with stakeholder management capabilities and sustainable business development strategy.
 We propose that managerial decisions moderate the relationship between the firm's capabilities and the implementation of its strategies, as seen in Figure 1.